Eczema is a condition in which patches of skin become inflamed, itchy, cracked, and rough. Some types can also cause blisters.

 - skin infections

-The appearance of skin affected by atopic dermatitis will depend on how much a person scratches and whether or not the skin is infected.
+The appearance of skin affected by atopic dermatitis will depend on how much a person scratches and whether the skin is infected.
 Scratching and rubbing can further irritate the skin, increase inflammation, and make the itching worse.

 There is currently no cure for eczema.
 Treatment for the condition aims to heal the affected skin and prevent flares of symptoms.